Adaptive behavior can produce maladaptive anxiety due to individual differences in experience: Discussion

 Researchers are discovering many ways in which adaptive behavior can result in seemingly perverse consequences, such as apparent biases or ``irrational" behavior \cite{johnson2013evolution, fawcett2014evolution}.
 Examples include contrast effects \cite{mcnamara2013adaptive}, state-dependent cognitive biases \cite{harding2004animal, nettle2012evolutionary}, optimism and pessimism \cite{mcnamara2011environmental}, and superstition \cite{foster2009evolution}.

 The results of these studies generally explain that the apparently irrational behavior is actually adaptive when understood in its appropriate evolutionary context.
-In this paper we take a different approach by separating the question of what is optimal on average from the question of whether each individual ends up behaving optimally.
-(See McNamara et al. \cite{trimmer2015depression} for a similar approach applied to clinical depression.)
+In this paper we take a different approach by separating the question of optimal learning rules from the question of whether each individual following such rules ends up behaving optimally.
+(See Trimmer et al. \cite{trimmer2015depression} for a similar approach applied to clinical depression.)
 We show how behavior that is truly dysfunctional (in the sense that it reduces fitness) can arise in a subset of a population whose members follow the optimal behavioral rule, i.e., the rule that generates the highest expected payoff and would thus be favored by natural selection.
-This approach is well suited to explaining behavioral disorders, since they afflict only a subset of the population and are likely detrimental to fitness.
+This approach is well suited to providing insight into behavioral disorders, since they afflict only a subset of the population and are likely detrimental to fitness.
 We find that because an exploration-exploitation tradeoff deters further exploration under unfavorable circumstances, optimal learning strategies are vulnerable to erroneously concluding that an environment is bad.
 A major strength of the model is that it predicts excessive anxiety in a subset of the population, rather than in the entire population as we would expect from ``adaptive defense mechanism'' or ``environmental mismatch" arguments \cite{nesse2005maladaptation}.

 An interesting aspect of our model is that it predicts the effectiveness of exposure therapy for anxiety disorders \cite{norton2007meta}.
 In the model, the individuals that are overly anxious become stuck because they no longer observe what happens if they are undeterred by intermediate-valued cues.
-If these individuals were forced to take risks on the cues that they believe are dangerous but are actually safe, then they would learn their mistake and correct their over-sensitivity.
+If these individuals were forced to take risks in response to the cues that they believe are dangerous but are actually safe, then they would learn that their beliefs were mistaken and would correct their over-sensitivity.
 This exactly corresponds with the approach employed in exposure therapy.